SBTechnosoft/SCER-back-end/manuals/Endpoints/V1/productTrnSummary/httpMethods.md

 + Response

 			{
 				...
-Standard productsTrnSummary Object
+Standard ProductsTrnSummary Object
 			}

-**NOTES:** List all the productsTrnSummary at particular product_Transaction_Summary_Id
+**NOTES:** List all the productsTrnSummary at particular productTrnSumm

 ##### `GET /productTrnSumm`